 Germany allows medical use of cannabis, but it is seldom prescribed.
-Karl Lauterbach, the health minister, would license production, distribution and sale of recreational cannabis.
+Karl Lauterbach, the health minister, wants to license the production, distribution and sale of recreational cannabis.
 Consumers would be allowed to buy up to 30 grams in specialized stores and they could grow three cannabis plants at home.
-All criminal investigations would end.
+All criminal cases would be closed.

 There would be quality requirements, but no price regulation.
 Lauterbach left open the possibility of a cannabis tax on top of sales tax (19 percent), but cautioned that legal cannabis must be competitive with the black market.

-Lauterbach, a social democrat, pointed out that 5 percent of Germans — four out of 83 million — are cannabis users.
+Lauterbach, a social democrat, pointed out that 5 percent of Germans are cannabis users.
 A quarter of Germans under the age of 25 have tried the drug.

 Germans use more cocaine.
 Of those under 35, 1.6 percent are estimated to snort cocaine every year compared to 1 percent of their Dutch counterparts.

 Most of Germany’s cocaine is shipped from South America through Rotterdam.
 Germany is probably the fifth-largest buyer of cocaine in Europe.
 (Since the drug trade isn’t regulated, we don’t know for sure.)

 Biden pardons cannabis users

 Lauterbach’s plan comes four weeks after Joe Biden pardoned Americans convicted of cannabis possession by federal courts.